 Pick the leaves when young for salads or when larger, as spinach.
 ‘Bright Lights’ has attractive colourful stems.
-Protect crops from cold weather with fleece.
-Sow from March to September.
-Read more about growing Swiss chard.
+Sow from March to September, and protect from frost with fleece.

 All brassicas are tolerant of shade, so as well as as cabbages try growing broccoli, spring greens or Brussels sprouts.
 Sow seeds in spring for late-season cropping.
 Net the plants to protect them from cabbage white butterflies.

 Beetroots are tolerant of shade, but to get them off to a strong start, sow seeds in modules in bright conditions and then transplant when they’re growing well.
 Sweet-tasting ‘Boltardy’ is a reliable variety, or try orange ‘Burpee’s Golden’ or striped ‘Chioggia’.
 Sow seeds every few weeks in spring and summer for a succession of roots.